niradler/niradler/README.md

 HI there 👋

-I'm **Nir Adler**, and I'm a Developer and a Maker, you can start with me a conversation on any technical subject out there, you will find me interesting.
+I'm **Nir Adler**, developer and a maker, you can chat with me on any technical subject out there, and I’ll probably be interested.

 ## ⚡️ Skills